Hammarou/Task-Board-Planner/README.md

  For the successful utilization of this application:

-* Click the 'Add Task' button
+* Click the 'Add Task' button.
-* Complete all the fields in the pop-up modal
+* Complete all the fields in the pop-up modal.
-* Click the "Add Task" button in the pop-up
+* Click the "Add Task" button in the pop-up.

 ### Task description